andzdroid/orui/README.md

 Both are optional but usually you want to set at least one of these.

 The maximum number of columns/rows is 12.
 This is a constant defined as `MAX_GRID_TRACKS` in `orui.odin`.
 You can adjust this if needed but it will affect memory usage significantly.
-Before changing this, remember that grid cells can contain flex layouts and grids inside them as well.
+Before changing this, remember that grid cells can contain flex layouts and grids inside them as well, and that can probably handle your use case.

 ### col_sizes, row_sizes